Amirk97/IIR_IP_SystemVerilog/README.md

       - [pyvsc 0.9.4](https://github.com/fvutils/pyvsc)

 ## How to run the simulations
-For my personal work flow I have developed a Makefile that can be used to build the project, I have carried out the developement on an Ubuntu 24.04.2 LTS operating system.
+For my personal work flow I have developed a Makefile that can be used to build the project, I have carried out the development on an Ubuntu 24.04.2 LTS operating system.
 If you have an already running flow for simulating RTL, the source files could just be dragged and dropped into your flow otherwise if you are interested in my personal flow, given that the tools are setup for you similar to my setting, here are set of commands that can be used to make the simulations.

 - For the Systemverilog UVM simulation with xcelium, I have used docker to containerized my runs and different Testcases can be run with these commands:
     - `make create_container CONTAINER_NAME=xc_env_cnt2`